venpopov/bmm/README.md

-The goal of bmm (Bayesian Measurement Models) is to make it easier to estimate common cognitive measurement models for behavioral research using Bayesian hierarhical estimation via the ‘brms’ package’.
+The goal of bmm (Bayesian Measurement Models) is to make it easier to estimate common cognitive measurement models for behavioral research using Bayesian hierarchical estimation via the ‘brms’ package’.
 Cognitive measurement models provide a more refined representation of the cognitive processes underlying observed behavior, because they decompose observed behavior into several theoretically meaningful parameters that each represent distinct cognitive processes.

 Currently the bmm package implements mainly models used in the domain of visual working memory research: